search icon

 What is cash?

-The business definition of cash is what we’re most concerned with here today.
-You’re probably familiar with the idea that cash means currency and coins.
-But as an entrepreneur, wrapping your mind around the idea that the cash definition also includes bank accounts and deposits can take some getting used to.
+This guide is primarily concerned with the business definition of cash.
+Most people are familiar with the idea that cash means currency and coins.
+That said, business owners may have to wrap their minds around the fact that cash includes bank accounts and deposits as well; that fact can take some getting used to.

 From an accounting perspective, cash refers to the company’s current assets.
 Additionally, cash means any assets that can be turned into cash within one year.
 Likewise, a business’s cash flow (also known as a cash flow statement) shows the company’s net amount of cash.
 A cash flow statement is a snapshot of a company’s cash position after adding and subtracting incoming and outgoing cash and assets.